ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Rate limiting HTTP clients has become a widespread practice, especially for HTTP APIs.
 Typically, servers who do so limit the number of acceptable requests in a given time window (e.g. 10 requests per second).
 See {{rate-limiting}} for further information on the current usage of rate limiting in HTTP.

 Currently, there is no standard way for servers to communicate quotas so that clients can throttle its requests to prevent errors.
-This document defines a set of standard HTTP fields to enable rate limiting:
+This document defines a set of standard HTTP header fields to enable rate limiting:

 - RateLimit-Limit: the server's quota for requests by the client in the time window,
 - RateLimit-Remaining: the remaining quota in the current window,